Diane Bell (anthropologist): River advocate

 Bell campaigned for fresh water flows for the River Murray, Lakes Alexandrina and Albert and the Coorong.
 In 2007, she was a co-founder of the 'StoptheWeir' website and worked with the River, Lakes and Coorong Action Group Inc to stop the construction of a weir across the River Murray at Pomanda Island (at the point where the river enters Lake Alexandrina).
 She administered the "Hurry Save The Murray" website and has been a frequent speaker and commentator on environmental matters online, in the media and in preparing submissions and giving evidence to various environmental inquiries.

+Other activities and roles

+Bell served on the board of trustees for Hampshire College for eight years.